top of page

 Other common names: None known, however, Chlorophyllum brunneum and Chlorophyllum olivieri are also sometimes referred to as "Shaggy Parasols", the former of which is poisonous

-Scientific name meaning: Chlorophyllum is from the Greek Chloros, meaning green, and Phyllon, meaning leafs or green stuff.
-This is a reference to the green spored and green gilled Chlorophyllum Rhacodes is also from a Greek word, Rhakos, meaning rags or tatters
+Scientific name meaning: Chlorophyllum is from the Greek Chloros, meaning green, and Phyllon, meaning leaves or green stuff.
+This is a reference to green spored and green gilled Chlorophyllum species.
+Rhacodes is also from a Greek word, Rhakos, meaning rags or tatters

 Season - when will I find it?
 From Summer to Autumn